Frequently Asked Questions

 What are online counselling sessions like?

-Online sessions are similar to face-to-face counselling but take place via video call.
-Many clients find online therapy more accessible and less overwhelming, especially if they experience anxiety, sensory sensitivities, or busy schedules.
+Online counselling is similar to face-to-face counselling, but sessions take place by video call.
+Many people find online therapy more accessible, flexible and comfortable.

 Is online counselling confidential?

 Yes.
-Online counselling is confidential and delivered via a secure platform.
+Online counselling is confidential and delivered through a secure platform.
 I work in line with professional ethical guidelines to protect your privacy.

 How do I get started?

-You can begin by booking a free, informal, no-obligation phone conversation.
-This gives you the opportunity to ask questions and decide whether I feel like the right counsellor for you.
+You can contact me to arrange a free, informal, no-obligation phone conversation.
+This gives you the chance to ask questions and decide whether I feel like the right counsellor for you.

 Online counselling is not suitable for immediate crisis support.
 If you are in danger or need urgent help, please contact 999 or Samaritans on 116 123.